-- 3. The Due Date is when the task must be finished.
-You can enter a specific date, or you can type in a text string, and Outlook will figure out what date corresponds with it: "The first Friday of July," or "three weeks from Thursday," and it will autofill the correct date. - 4.
+- 1. In the Subject box, type the name of the task.
+This is actually the only field you have to enter to create a task. - 2.
+The Start Date is when you want to begin working on it (the day you want it to appear on your daily to-do list).
+If you only fill in the Due Date, the Start Date is left at "None," which is read as if you are starting the task today.
+You can enter a specific date, or you can type in a text string, and Outlook will figure out what date corresponds with it: "The first Friday of July," or "three weeks from Thursday," and it will autofill the correct date.
+(If you leave the Start Date and Due Date blank, it will still be in your Task list as a memory list item under the "No Date" flag.) - 3.
+The Due Date is when the task must be finished. - 4.
 Status (optional) is where you are on the Task.
 If you haven't started, leave it on Not Started. - 5.
 Priority (optional) by default is normal, but you can choose high or low.
 No real functionality here.